-kVA functional safety consultants have decades of experience in automotive product development.
-Our Automotive Functional Safety Professionals (AFSPs) understand automotive engineering in detail.
+kVA by UL functional safety consultants have decades of experience in automotive product development.
+Our certified Functional Safety Professionals understand automotive engineering in detail.
 We provide real-world safety assurance solutions for your hardware, software, or systems.

 As your consultant, we work with you to develop strategies and processes to achieve compliance to tough standards like ISO 26262.
 We can guide you through safety analysis methods, whether qualitative or quantitative, such as FTA, FMEA, and FMEDA.